demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 }
 ```

-The `EmailAddress` of the user, will be either verified or not verified.
+The `EmailAddress` of the user will be either verified or not verified.

 ```fsharp
 // FsTweet.Web/User.fs